identified_nodes#

 copyBoolean

-If this is True (default True), make a copy of G and return that instead of directly changing G.
+If this is True (the default), make a copy of G and return that instead of directly changing G.

 Returns: